James-Fleming12/EvidentialHDC/README.md

 | [**AdaContrast**](https://scholar.google.com/scholar?q=AdaContrast+Contrastive+Test-Time+Adaptation)<br>*(Chen et al., CVPR 2022)* | Utilizes a pseudo-label queue to track class frequencies and reject over-represented classes. | Validates that updating saturated classes hurts.
 Defends why your ledger freezes saturated subclusters. |
 | [**Practical Coresets for Online ML**](https://scholar.google.com/scholar?q=Practical+Coresets+for+Online+Machine+Learning)<br>*(Feldman 2020)* | Focuses on selecting the smallest possible subset of streaming data to represent the full distribution. | Rigorous framing: your ledger maintains an online coreset of the target domain.
 Tracking K subclusters equalizes learning potential. |

-### 4. Multi-View Test-Time Augmentation (Contribution 3)
+### 4. Multi-View Test-Time Augmentation (variant)
-If including the TTA variant for compute-scaling, it must be grounded in literature treating augmentation as a reliability signal.
+If including the TTA variant for compute-scaling, ground it in literature treating augmentation as a reliability signal.

 | Paper | The Concept | How to Use It |
 |---|---|---|